Real Estate & Housing

 - Identify obstacles for new homebuyers, such as lender practices

 The Real Estate & Housing subcommittee meets monthly on the 3rd Wednesday of the month from 3:30 pm – 5 pm.
-The next meeting is April 21, 2021. *A special second meeting will be hosted from 3 pm – 4:30 pm on Wednesday, April 14, 2021.
-This is to allow more time for panelist speakers.
+Access specific dates and Zoom links for meetings on our Calendar page.

 Did You Know?

 - In West Palm Beach, 59% of Whites own homes compared to 39% of Black residents and 37% of Latino residents.

 - In 2006, the peak year for subprime lending in South Florida, nearly 57% of black borrowers and half of Hispanic borrowers in South Florida received a high-spread loan compared with 28% of white borrowers.